platformer/typst-algorithms/algo.typ

 //   title: Algorithm title.
 //   Parameters: Array of parameters.
 //   line-numbers: Whether to have line numbers.
-//   implicit-linebreaks: If true, line-terminating whitespaces
-//     in body are assumed to be linebreaks.
-//
-//     Note: Using implicit-linebreaks may cause undesired behavior.
-//           It doesn't play nice with special characters (+, -, ',
-//           ", :, etc.) that are outside of math mode.
-Whitespaces
-//           around these characters are treated as linebreaks.
-Also
-//           doesn't work when mixing content mode and math mode on
-//           the same line.
-They still work for pure content or pure
-//           math mode though!
 //   indent-size: Size of line indentations.
 //   row-gutter: Space between lines.
 //   column-gutter: Space between line numbers and text.